 Each display module build on MAX7219 driver has 3 input control signal (besides power lines) - CLK, DIN and CS.
 The "CLK" input is connected to assigned multiplexer otput, two other signal inputs - "DIN" and "CS" - should be connected to the corresponding common bus lines - "D" (pin #28) and "L" (pin #27) output signals.

 Display module build on TM1637 driver has 2 input control signal (besides power lines) - CLK and DIO .
 The "CLK" input is connected to assigned multiplexer otput, the "DIO" input is connected to the common "T" line of the bis.

 This is very convenient way to make any 7-segment display with any number of digits and digits size.
-This is very convenient way to make any 7-segment display with any number of digits and digits size.
 With one driver you can make a 2-digit display, with two - 4-digit etc. All connections are the same as for the MAX7219 driver listed above.
 So, you can use one multiplexer to connect up to 16 displays.

-Note: the "pull-down" resistor connected to the CLK with a value of ~1...3 kΩ can be used to prevent the LEDs from being randomly lit on power ON and interference between different displays connected to one multiplexer.
+Note: the "pull-down" resistor connected to the CLK with a value of ~1...3 kΩ is used to prevent the LEDs from being randomly lit because of interference between different displays connected to one multiplexer (.

 Read more information about 7-segment displays types and how to built any display yourself on this tech guide page